hacl-star/hacl-star/PULL_REQUEST.md

 Adding the generated C code
 ---------------------------

-At this stage you should see whether you forgot to tweak some bundles, e.g.
+By now all of your files should verify successfully.
+It is time to see if you forgot to tweak some bundles.
-Mozilla only wants a subset of our algorithms and maybe you want to disable yours for the time being so that it doesn't appear in the dist/mozilla directory.
 Use `git status` to see what's up.
-Iterate as follows:
+Iterate as
+follows:

 ```
 rm -rf dist/*/Makefile.basic && git clean -fdx dist && NODEPEND=1 make -j